jandecaluwe/urubu/doc/manual/search.md

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.4/jquery.min.js"></script>
 ```

-If you use the bootstrap javascript modules, that will be the case.
+If you use the Bootstrap javascript modules, that will be the case.

 In the top level project directory, we can then create a `search.md` files that
 uses the `search.html` layout and has the generated search results as its